 GASB Statement No. 87, Leases, was issued to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 The Statement required recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contracts.
-The adoption of GASB Statement No. 87 was accomplished using a retrospective method of application, with accounting policies related to leases revised accordingly, effective July 1, 2020, as discussed below.

 LSUHN determines if an arrangement is a lease at inception of the contract.
-Right-of-use assets represent the right to use the underlying assets for the lease term, and lease liabilities represent the obligation to make payments arising from the leases.
-Right-of-use assets and lease liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
+Right-ofuse assets represent the right to use the underlying assets for the lease term, and lease liabilities represent the obligation to make payments arising from the leases.
+Right-ofuse assets and lease liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
 LSUHN uses its estimated incremental borrowing rate, which is derived from information available at the lease commencement date, in determining the present value of lease payments.